fidum/laravel-dashboard-chart-tile/README.md

 ```

 ### Optional properties:
 - `chartSettings` optional key value array of settings that is passed to your chart `static::make` method.
+**Only use this for passing simple values `strings`, `integers`, `arrays` etc.**
-To use this you will
-have to use `@livewire` syntax over the component syntax in order set the array value.
+To use this you will have to use `@livewire` syntax over the component syntax in order set the array value.
 ```blade
 @livewire('chart-tile', [
     'chartFactory' => App\Charts\DailyUsersChart::class,